© Text and photos by Haritz Rodriguez, aka Ciderzale*

 This popular custom is closely linked to local and seasonal products.
 In these private gastronomical societies, cider continued to be consumed and for some years these groups were probably the main customers of cider houses, which is why production has remained in this area, despite the difficulties and ups and downs of the market.
 Although cider is produced across the area, 90% is produced in the region surrounding San Sebastian.

 BASQUE CIDER BACKGROUND

-Although there is no scientific record of when cider production began in the Basque Country, what does exist are numerous evidences that place it several hundred years ago, even some millennia ago.
+Although there is no scientific record of when cider production began in the Basque Country, what does exist are numerous evidences that place it several hundred years ago.
 We know that Greeks and Romans dominated the technique of making cider, and there are various theories regarding the origin.
 Some argue that Basques learned from the Romans, some say they didn't.
 It's also said that the Celts and Basques made a kind of cider with crab apples.
 Anyway, it is very likely that both Basques and Asturians made a drink from apples, similar to what we know as cider nowadays, before the arrival of the Romans.